Skip to Content

 Since the knotty alder wood can downright absorb the sealer, multiple coats are required.
 You may apply as many coats as needed to seal and cover the knots, making sure that you are sanding between each coat.

-When you are doing the final sanding of the whole door using a fine-grit sandpaper, work on performing long even strokes to effectively smooth the whole surface and level out any high spots left from sealing the knots.
+When you are doing the final sanding of the whole door using fine-grit sandpaper, work on performing long even strokes to effectively smooth the whole surface and level out any high spots left from sealing the knots.
 Vacuum or wipe the whole surface down with a clean rag to remove any remaining dust particles.

 Now that the knots are completely and properly sealed, you’re ready to begin painting the door.
 Usually, two coats of paint are essential, and you may need to sand the first coat of paint again to remove any bumps or inconsistencies before layering the next coat.
 For a high-quality look, simply apply your finish topcoat and allow to dry.

-What Color Flooring Goes With Alder Cabinets?
+What Color Flooring Goes With Alder?

-Alder cabinets work beautifully with floor color that is a tone or two darker than the cabinets.
+These cabinets work beautifully with floor color that is a tone or two darker than the cabinets.
 The dark floor complements the dark knots in the cabinet as well as contrasts with the lighter shade of the wood.

-If you want more texture on the cabinets and in the floors without looking too busy, make sure the wood colors and grains are complimentary and as for colors, go with natural red, walnut, hickory, or white oak flooring.
+If you want more texture on the cabinets and on the floors without looking too busy, make sure the wood colors and grains are complimentary and as for colors, go with natural red, walnut, hickory, or white oak flooring.

 Visit our gallery featuring kitchen colors with brown cabinets for more related content.